9 Common Website Design Features That Hurt Conversions

 Set a conversion funnel

 You need to offer your website users a direction and pathway to follow.
-If your visitors are left on their own they’ll easily become bored, overwhelmed or confused.
-It’s up to you to point them towards the action that you want them to take.
+If your visitors are left alone, they’ll quickly become bored, overwhelmed or confused.
+It’s up to you to point them towards the action you want them to take.

-The conversion funnel you need will depend on your business and website goals so you’ll need to research the available funnel routes to find the right fit and fix any hesitations you see buyers making through your website data.
+The conversion funnel you need will depend on your business and website goals.
+You’ll need to research the available funnel routes to find the right fit and fix any hesitations you see buyers making through your website data.

-In many cases, a call to action (CTA) is offered too fast or too aggressively, before a user has had a chance to get to know you and trust you.
+In many cases, a call to action (CTA) is offered too fast or aggressively before a user can get to know and trust you.
 It’s a good idea to lengthen your conversion funnel and offer secondary CTAs that allow your visitors to take a step towards education on your site if they are not ready to buy just yet.
-If your offer is especially expensive or complex, then it’s even more important to offer as many background pathways as you can to give them a chance to experience what they are buying, rather than just rushing them to the payment.
-You can also offer something to your audience to gain their trust and confidence (more on this one later).
+Suppose your offer is especially expensive or complex.
+In that case, offering as many background pathways as possible is even more important to allow them to experience what they are buying rather than just rushing them to the payment.
+You can also offer something to your audience to gain their trust and confidence (more on this later).

 Know Your Why